Income Tax on Fixed Deposit & Savings Interest

 Total Income Tax Calculation

-It's worth being clear about what TDS actually covers: it is deducted only on your fixed deposit interest, not on your total income.
-Your overall tax liability also pulls in salary, rental income, business income, and any other sources you have - interest is just one piece of that picture.
+It is worth being clear about what TDS actually covers: it is deducted only on your fixed deposit interest, not on your total income.
+Your overall tax liability also includes salary, rental income, business income, and any other sources you have - interest is just one piece of that picture.
 For a broader view of how income from all sources is taxed, see our Income Tax FAQs.

-Because Suresh is in the 30% bracket but the bank only withheld at 10%, he still owes the difference - ₹10,000 - when he files his return.
-This gap is exactly why FD interest needs to be reported even when TDS has already been deducted.
+Because Suresh falls in the 15% tax bracket but the bank withheld TDS at only 10%, he still owes the difference of ₹4,413 when he files his return.
+Note that savings account interest also forms part of his taxable income, even though no TDS was deducted on it.
+This is exactly why both FD interest and savings account interest must be reported in full when filing your return.
 Our guide on ITR Filing Essentials covers what to include when preparing your return.

 Section 80TTB

-Senior citizens aged 60 years and above get a more generous benefit here: Section 80TTB allows a deduction of up to ₹1,00,000 per annum on interest earned from both fixed deposits and savings accounts combined - replacing the lower 80TTA limit available to younger taxpayers.
+Senior citizens aged 60 years and above are entitled to a more generous benefit: Section 80TTB allows a deduction of up to ₹50,000 per annum on interest earned from both fixed deposits and savings accounts combined - replacing the lower limit available under Section 80TTA to younger taxpayers.
+This benefit is available only under the Old Tax Regime.